Yokkao

 Yokkao Boxing is a Muay Thai brand headquartered in Bangkok, Thailand.

+The name "Yokkao," derived from the Thai word for "white jade," stands for "strength and connections".

 History

-YOKKAO was founded in Bangkok on 1 January 2010 by Philip Villa and Doungjaj Tananan.
-It began by producing Muay Thai shorts and training equipment.
-In February 2011, YOKKAO started the YOKKAO Fight Team which sponsors Muay Thai Fighters around the world.
-The earliest line-up of the fight team included Buakaw Banchamek, Yoddecha Sityodtong, Jordan Watson, Sudsakorn Sor Klinmee, Saenchai P.K.
+YOKKAO was founded in Bangkok on 1 January 2010 by Philip Villa.
+The company initially produced Muay Thai shorts and training equipment.
+In February 2011, the company established the YOKKAO Fight Team, a sponsorship program for Muay Thai fighters around the world.
+Early members included Buakaw Banchamek, Yoddecha Sityodtong, Jordan Watson, Sudsakorn Sor Klinmee, Saenchai P.K.
 Saenchai, Dzhabar Askerov, Cedric Muller and Liam Harrison.
-They also partnered up with Muay Thai camps such as Sityodtong.
+YOKKAO also collaborated with established training camps, including Sityodtong Gym, 13 Coins and Pro Pramuk Gym.

-In November 2011, the company started Muay Thai fight promotion by holding preliminary selections where winners would go on to fight at the first major YOKKAO fight event.
-The show was titled YOKKAO Extreme and took place on 21 January 2012 at the Forum di Assago in Milan, Italy.
-The fight events were later briefly titled Muay Thai Combat Mania YOKKAO due to the partnership with Muay Thai Combat before, shortening to the current name with the 9th event on 24 May 2014.
+In November 2011, YOKKAO began promoting fight events.
+Its first major international event, YOKKAO Extreme, was held on 21 January 2012 at the Forum di Assago in Milan, Italy.

-On 11 October 2014, YOKKAO World Titles for 65k g and 70 kg were introduced at YOKKAO 10 & 11.
-Pakorn defeated Greg Wootton while Jordan Watson took a KO win over Mickael Piscitello to become the first YOKKAO World Champions at 65 kg and 70 kg respectively.
+On 11 October 2014, YOKKAO introduced championship titles at events YOKKAO 10 and YOKKAO 11 in the 65 kg and 70 kg weight classes.
+Pakorn won the 65 kg title by defeating Greg Wootton, while Jordan Watson won the 70 kg title by knockout against Mickael Piscitello.

-YOKKAO has held fight events in Italy, UK, Hong Kong, China, Argentina, Australia, Mexico and Thailand.
+YOKKAO has held fight events in multiple countries, including Italy, the United Kingdom, Hong Kong, China, Argentina, Australia, Mexico, and Thailand.

-YOKKAO signed more fighters into its team over the years including Singdam Kiatmoo9, Pakorn PKSaenchaiMuayThaiGym, Tetsuya Yamato, Manachai, and Yodchai.
+The company signed more fighters into its team over the years including Singdam Kiatmoo9, Pakorn P.K.
+Saenchai Muaythaigym, Tetsuya Yamato, Manachai, Yodchai, Petpanomrung Kiatmuu9, and Superlek Kiatmuu9.

-On 1 January 2019, YOKKAO updated its logo design.
+On 1 January 2019, the company introduced an updated logo design.

 In November 2020, YOKKAO founder, Philip Villa announced over social media the signing of Rodtang Jitmuangnon, Nuenglanlek Jitmuangnon and Sakaengam Jitmuangnon under a 3-year sponsorship deal.

 In February 2021, YOKKAO signed female Muay Thai champions Duangdawnoi Looksaikongdin and Aida Looksaikongdin as well as transgender fighter, Nong Rose Baan Charoensuk.

-In March 2021, YOKKAO signed Glory Kickboxing world champion, Petpanomrung Kiatmuu9.
+In 2021, YOKKAO debuted a streetwear collection at Milan Fashion Week, presenting its first full apparel range alongside other international brands; fashion media cited the collection as an example of a combat-sports label expanding into lifestyle and streetwear.

+In 2023, YOKKAO announced the launch of its MMA division and a partnership with American Top Team.

+In 2024, YOKKAO announced a broadcasting partnership with New Power Group, covering more than 50 Muay Thai events from Rajadamnern Stadium for 2025, as well as a collaboration with musician Wiz Khalifa.

+In late 2025, the company entered a partnership with Mexico Fight League (MFL), becoming the official gear and apparel provider.

+In January 2026, YOKKAO was reported to have more than 45 million monthly video views across its social media channels, with over 500 million yearly views.